Escape Pod: Short fiction

 The weekly story is usually between 2000 and 6000 words in length.

 In 2008, Escape Pod refocused its attention back to its science fiction roots, leaving horror, fantasy, and young adult stories to the sister podcasts.
 In 2018, Escape Pod began running longer stories across 2 to 4 episodes.

 Music

 Escape Pod's music is provided by surf rock band Daikaiju with the band's permission.
 The opening theme is the instrumental song "The Final Phase", and the closing theme is "Choujikuu Mitsukai" ("Super-Dimensional Angels").
 Both are from the album The Phasing Spider Menace.

 Narration

 Stories are read by people associated with Escape Pod as well as voice actors and members of the podcasting community.
 Narrations are mostly presented in an audio-book style with a single reader and no special effects.
 Escape Pod generally does not have authors read their own works.

 Reception

 The podcast has been a finalist for the Parsec Award four times for Best Speculative Fiction Story (Short Form), once for Best Speculative Fiction Story: Small Cast (Novella & Long Form), and twice for Best Speculative Fiction Magazine or Anthology Podcast.

-Escape Pod was nominated for the Hugo Award for Best Semiprozine in 2018.
+Escape Pod was first nominated for the Hugo Award for Best Semiprozine in 2018.
+It was nominated again in 2020 and then continuously for every year up to 2026.